ajs-voices/once-upon-a-dream/scenes/050-missing-you.md

 I went home and dressed accordingly.
 I had to raid my dad's closet.
 He was about the right size.
 Dad was home.
 "Angel?
 What are you doing?"

-"I'm borrowing Baboo's double breasted gray pin strip and that 20's hat he likes to wear but you won't let him."
+"I'm borrowing Babbo's double breasted gray pin strip and that 20's hat he likes to wear but you won't let him."

 He looked at me and frowned, "Why?"